VUmcCGP/wisecondor/README.md

 ### Installation

 Stable releases can be installed using [Conda](https://conda.io/docs/).
 This is the preferred option since Conda takes care of all necessary dependencies.
-Whilst doing this, make sure you are in a Python 3.6 environment.
 ```bash

 conda install -f -c conda-forge -c bioconda wisecondorx